 The following method can be used with all concrete, fired clay or stone edgings.
 It can be split into 3 simple operations...

 The bedding concrete should be laid out, approx 100-150mm thick before compacting, along where the edging is required.
 This is sometimes known as ' Windrow Bedding '.
 Lay out 10 or so linear metres at a time and compact by trampling.
 Prepare the bed with a trowel or spade so that it is approximately 25mm proud, adding extra bedding if required.
-Then lay the edging as shown below before continuing with the next section of concrete bedding
+Then the edging is laid as shown below before continuing with the next section of concrete bedding

 This image shows 150mm Type EF Edging Kerbs being laid to a public footpath.
 Ignore the timber structure in the background: it has nothing to do with the edging kerbs.